AdguardTeam/AdguardKnowledgeBase/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 Cosmetic rules are based on using a special language named CSS, which every browser understands.
 Basically, it adds a new CSS style to the website which purpose is to hide particular elements.
 You can learn more about CSS in general [here](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Selectors).

-> AdGuard [extends CSS](#extended-css-selectors) and let filters developers handle much more complicated cases.
+> AdGuard [extends CSS](#extended-css-selectors) and lets filters developers handle much more complicated cases.
 However, to use these extended rules, you need to be fluent in regular CSS.

 <a id="example-popular-css-selectors"></a>
 #### Popular CSS selectors